kimierik/FinTexChecker/README.md

 # FiTexChecker
-cli tool grammar and spell and grammar checking for txt and tex files in the finnish language
+cli tool for grammar and spell checking for txt and tex files in the finnish language

 ## depends on...